Rhodes, Greece. Love in the Times of Ancient Civilisations

-In a short time, she realized that not only the black figures looked much better on an orange background, but also that these specific colours were way more resistant to the tongues of fire in her kiln.
+In a short time, she realized that the black figures looked much better on an orange background and that these specific colours were way more resistant to the tongues of fire in her kiln.

 Besides, the urn she’d found must have spent about a century buried in the ground and yet displayed the most vivid colours as if Chares had only painted it yesterday.
-Alas, the great architect who built the Colossus statue at the mouth of the pier had been dead and buried an eternity ago.
+Alas, the great architect who built the Colossus statue at Rhodes pier’s mouth had been dead and buried an eternity ago.